Team-Data-Antwerpen/portal4argis_tools/README.md

-      --user USER           the username of the ESRI argis Portal --password PASSWORD   the password of the ESRI argis Portal --mxd MXD             the mxd to with sync with the ESRI argis Portal --service SERVICE     the link to !CORRESPONDING! mapservice of the mxd --group GROUP         add all layers to this group --ws WS               worskpace a location of a geodatabase that overwrites
+      --user USER           the username of the ESRI argis Portal --password PASSWORD   the password of the ESRI argis Portal --mxd MXD             the mxd to with sync with the ESRI argis Portal --csv                 the csv to with featurs sync with the ESRI argis Portal, The csv has the follwing sturcture: firstline=headers, following lines:  name;path;url if this argument is added --mxd and --service wil be ignored.
+      --service SERVICE     the link to !CORRESPONDING! mapservice of the mxd --group GROUP         add all layers to this group --ws WS               worskpace a location of a geodatabase that overwrites